mzakany23/bulk_youtube/README.md

 Purpose: when you need to download multiple youtube files, say a course or tutorial i.e. to watch offline.

-Note: change the SELECTORS[:max_downloads] to increase the amount of mp4s can send.
+Note: change the @max_downloads to increase the amount of mp4s can send.

 ```